-In Figure 9a, the box represents the universal set of transitions.
+Figure 9 account for motivation for transitions and ECUTs.
+The box of Figure 9a represents the universal set of transitions.
 Circles inside the box indicate the sets of transitions driven by previously defined motivations.
 Specifically, stepping-stone motivations, when combined with other factors, account for 48% of transitions and for 8% when they are the sole motivator.
 Transitions driven solely by productivity make up 23% of all transitions, but when combined with additional factors, productivity influences 59% of transitions.
 Non-pecuniary motivations affect 49% of transitions, with 16% driven exclusively by amenity considerations.
 Furthermore, 50% of transitions are driven by multiple factors, including 6% influenced by a combination of productivity, stepping-stone, and amenity motivations.

 Figure 9b focus on the transitions with earnings cuts (ECUTs) and its distribution by different motivations.
-Stepping-stone motivation is related to 52% of ECUTs - 8% exclusively and 44% in combination with other motivations.
-In contrast, 38% of ECUTs involve productivity.
+Stepping-stone motivation is related to 52% of ECUTs - 8% exclusively and 44% in combination with other motivations.53 In contrast, 38% of ECUTs involve productivity.
 While non-pecuniary factors are the predominant driver of transitions involving earnings cuts - associated with 79% of ECUTs - stepping-stone motivations are the primary pecuniary driver in these cases.